alexjwhite-cb/crystalang/README.md

 ### Returning

-Jet does not have the return keyword, but instead uses the passthrough syntax: `->`
+Jet does not have the return keyword, but instead uses the pass through syntax: `->`

 Methods in Jet do not have explicit expectations in regard to return values, so numerous arguments can be returned by encapsulating them within parenthesis like so: `(x, y)->`